Uprising for Change (Afghanistan): Independence

 In June 2017, activists in Uprising for Change insisted that they were happy for Jamiat-e Islami to support them, but were independent from the party.
-Jamiat-e Islami also claimed that the protestors were independent "civil society groups and ordinary civilians alike".
+Jamiat-e Islami also claimed that the protesters were independent "civil society groups and ordinary civilians alike".
 Tabish Forugh argued that Uprising for Change was not sufficiently well organised and was "vulnerable and exposed" to cooptation and manipulation by established political parties and opportunist politicians.
 On 3 July 2017, Asar Hakimi of Uprising for Change stated that the group is "not related to any political group or political movement".

 Actions

 Protests

 On 3 June, the day that the name Uprising for Change started circulating, three suicide bombings killed 20 of the participants at a funeral of one of the victims shot by security forces in 2 June protest, the son of a Senator.
-In anger at the new killings, more protestors joined and set up more protest tents, reaching a total of seven tents on 6 June, each typically occupied by "a few dozen people".
+In anger at the new killings, more protesters joined and set up more protest tents, reaching a total of seven tents on 6 June, each typically occupied by "a few dozen people".
 Similar tents were set up in towns in Baghlan Province and Takhar Province.

-Around 13 June, the Kabul protestors removed six of their tents.
-On the night of 19–20 June, security forces removed the remaining tent, using live fire against the protestors, killing a 23-year old protestor.
+Around 13 June, the Kabul protesters removed six of their tents.
+On the night of 19–20 June, security forces removed the remaining tent, using live fire against the protesters, killing a 23-year old protester.
 The Afghan Independent Human Rights Commission criticised the "continuation of violence" by the authorities.
 On 22 June, the Ministry of the Interior defined that police carried firearms while removing the last tent.

 On 3 July 2017, Uprising for Change held a driving rally protest around Kabul, flying flags and honking horns for two hours, calling for prosecution of those responsible for ordering the use of live fire by security forces in June.
-The protestors also called for the head of the National Directorate of Security and the Minister of Interior Affairs to be dismissed.
+The protesters also called for the head of the National Directorate of Security and the Minister of Interior Affairs to be dismissed.